 Findings: Benches are provided along the north-south pedestrian way between the building and the park, and within the public square.
+As requested, benches have been reoriented along the pathway and will now provide backs and arm rests.
+At the August 3, 2017 hearing, the Commission added a condition that that the number of benches along the pedway should be doubled (from 4 to 8), with some oriented perpendicular to the pedway.
 Movable chairs are also shown to be located along the pedestrian way near the southern retail space, indicating intent for this space to be leased by a restaurant which can spill out into the public realm and provide opportunity for passerby to become customers.
 Fixed bench seating is also shown within the pedestrian way which can be used by pedestrians.
 Fixed bench seating is also proposed within the square which is designed in a much more engaging and playful way than those along the pedestrian way and can be used by all users of the square.
 The square also provides space for movable seating to be provided by the retail tenants.
-This guideline is met.